When stress begins to have an impact, medical clarity is needed.

 Measurement creates classification.
 Classification creates orientation.
 Orientation enables responsible decisions.

 Among other things, stress influences the autonomic nervous system, hormonal regulation and neurobiological messengers.
 Changes in these systems can be recorded using established markers such as HRV, stress hormones or neurotransmitters.
-The decisive factor is not the measurement alone, but the medical classification in the overall context - as a basis for responsible next steps.
+The decisive factor is not measurement alone, but medical classification within the overall context - as a basis for responsible next steps.

 Trust & quality - medically sound, humanly accompanied